Creating a local table

 Real-time table

-A Real-time Table is comprised of one or multiple plain tables called chunks.
-There are two types of chunks:
+Internally a real-time table consists of one or more plain tables called chunks.
+There are two kinds of chunks:

-• multiple disk chunks - These are stored on disk and have the same structure as a Plain Table.
+• multiple disk chunks - these are saved on a disk and are structured like a plain table.

-• single ram chunk - This is stored in memory and is used as an accumulator of changes.
+• single ram chunk - this is kept in memory and collects all changes.

 The size of the RAM chunk is controlled by the rt_mem_limit setting.
-Once this limit is reached, the RAM chunk is flushed to disk in the form of a disk chunk.
-If there are too many disk chunks, they can be merged into one for better performance using the OPTIMIZE command or automatically.
+Once this limit is reached, the RAM chunk is transferred to disk as a disk chunk.
+If there are too many disk chunks, Manticore combines some of them to improve performance.

 ‹›